QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 |--------|----------|
 | Object | False    |

 A human-readable description of this mod.
+This description should be plain text, with the exception of line breaks, which can be represented with the newline character `\n`.

 #### The `contributors` field
 | Type   | Required |